Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 ## Coding standard

-Make sure you know the coding standard required for the language, coder should run on your files to validate this.
+Make sure you know the coding standard required for the language, the coder should run on your files to validate this.

 ## Issue tracking and Bugs